 To enhance our conversations this month, we’ve put together this list of powerful Black History Month poems for kids of all ages.

-8. Turn your classroom (or school!) into a living museum
+11. Turn your classroom (or school!) into a history museum

 Have your students choose a notable Black pioneer they’d like to know more about, such as voting rights and women’s rights activist Fannie Lou Hamer, dancer Alvin Ailey, or Betty Reid Soskin, the oldest full-time national parks ranger.
 Then, host a living museum right in your classroom.

-These teachers decorated their classroom doors in amazing ways to showcase Black History Month.
+Turn your classroom door into an educational experience.
+Check out how these teachers decorated their classroom doors in amazing ways to showcase Black History Month, and review this video with ideas.

-12. Read books with Black characters in honor of the young hero Marley Dias
+13. Read books with Black characters in honor of Marley Dias

-If you’re looking for more reading activities, these picture books help celebrate Black History Month and educate your students on how these people helped shape history.
+If you’re looking for more reading activities, these picture books help celebrate Black History Month and educate your students on how these influential Black people helped shape history.

 Stepping is a form of dancing in which the body itself is used to create unique rhythms and sounds.
 The website Step Afrika! has videos and information about the history of stepping.

-15. Take a virtual trip to the illustrious Schomburg Center for Research in Black Culture
+19. Take a virtual field trip to the Schomburg Center for Research in Black Culture

-The digital collections of the Schomburg Center, located in Harlem in New York City, feature some amazing online exhibits, interviews, and podcasts.
+The digital collections of the Schomburg Center, located in New York City’s Harlem neighborhood, feature some amazing online exhibits, interviews, and podcasts.

-16. Virtually visit the incredible Smithsonian National Museum of African American History & Culture
+20. Virtually visit the Smithsonian National Museum of African American History and Culture

 You can browse the collection online by topic, date, or place.